kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   Describe the consequences on existing workloads (e.g. if this is runtime feature, can it break the existing applications?).

   Yes, it can be disabled / rolled back.
   Corresponding API fields get cleared and Kubernetes uses previous SELinux label handling.
+  If the feature gate is enabled/disabled in kubelet without draining the node, volumes mounted by the previous kubelet are still mounted with the same mount option and thus may / may not have `-o context=` mount option.
+  I.e. the disabled / enabled feature affects only newly started Pods.
+  Kubelet can umount volumes mounted by the previous kubelet as usual.

 * **What happens if we reenable the feature if it was previously rolled back?**

-  Nothing special happens.
+  Nothing special happens, see the previous bullet.

 * **Are there any tests for feature enablement/disablement?**
   The e2e framework does not currently support enabling and disabling feature